selwynpolit/d9book/README.md

 The actual pages are in the book directory while the index file contains the markdown for the home page.

-Please fork and edit as you please.
+Please fork, edit and submit pull requests as you please.

 thanks